io7lab/io7-platform-cloud/doc/user-guide.md

 docker exec -it redis redis-cli GET lux1
 ```

+### What you just did

+You registered a device that does not exist and watched it report anyway.

+That is not a trick, it is how you will work from here on. **A device is whatever connects
+with a registered ID and token and publishes to the right topic.** The dummy is a real device
+as far as the platform is concerned — which is why, in Step 5, an ESP32 can take its place
+without the platform noticing.

+Notice also what you never did: you never told the platform *what* `lux1` is.
+No schema, no
+device type, no driver.
+You registered a name and it started keeping its data.

 ---

-## 3 · How it fits together
+## 3 · What you just set up

-You just watched a value travel from a program on your laptop to a web page in your browser.
+You watched a value travel from a program on your laptop to a web page in your browser.
+It
-Here is what it passed through.

-io7 is a small set of open-source services wired together by one MQTT broker.
-They arrive as
-containers and you never edit them — but knowing which is which makes the lessons ahead, and
-any troubleshooting, much easier.
+passed through six services on the way, and you did not have to know any of them to make it
+work.
+Now that it works, here is what it went through — mostly so that when something breaks,
+you know which door to knock on.

 ![io7 platform architecture](images/architecture.png)